eyc94/FSO-Full-Stack-Open/00. Fundamentals of Web Apps/part3bNotes.md

 - Function code checks the `readyState` equals 4 for operation complete and that HTTP status code of response is 200.
 - Event handler functions are callback functions.
 - Browser calls function when event occurs.

+## Document Object Model or DOM
+- Think of HTML pages as tree structures.
+- DOM is an Application Programming Interface (API) which enables programmatic modifications of element trees.